Leonidas777/anthill/README.md

-# anthill
+# Anthill
-This app models a life of ants in an anthill
+This app models a life of ants in an anthill.